Woodcock Survey

 2023 National Survey

 In a 2015 review of the species' breeding population status, the Woodcock was was added to the UK Birds of Conservation Concern Red List because of a long-term decline in breeding numbers and range.
-The purpose of national Woodcock Survey 2023 is to provide an updated national population estimate and assessment of range change compared to the previous surveys in 2003 and 2013.
-In addition, habitat use will be investigated to improve our knowledge of habitat requirements, which can improve future woodland management for Woodcock.
+The purpose of the Woodcock Survey 2023 was to provide an updated national population estimate and assessment of range change compared to the previous national surveys in 2003 and 2013.
+In addition, habitat use was investigated to improve our knowledge of habitat requirements, which can improve future woodland management for Woodcock.

 The Woodcock breeding distribution covers much of Britain and Ireland, however, a considerable reduction in range has been indicated by Bird Atlas 2007-11, since the 1968-72 Breeding Atlas (Sharrock 1976) and a reduction in abundance, as shown by the results of annual roding counts between 2003 and 2012.
 In 2015, it was upgraded to the UK Red List (having previously been Amber-listed), due to the decline in breeding numbers and range.